BasharHamade12/lean/ControlTheory/Tutorial/tut.md

 ```
 {α : Type} is implicit, inferred from a’s type when you write eq_refl 42 (Lean4 deduces α = Nat).
 (a : α) is explicit, requiring you to provide a.

+### *)Theorems as Functions: Theorems are types, and proofs are functions producing terms of those types, aligning with functional programming’s type-driven approach.

+### *)Predicates as Types: Predicates map values to propositions, requiring proof terms, not booleans.

+### *)Proofs as Terms: Proofs are constructed like values of algebraic types, familiar to functional programmers.

 ## 2) Tactics :
 ### Common Lean Tactics